-• Pray for reconciliation between Flemish and Walloon peoples.
+• Pray for true reconciliation and unity between Flemish and Walloon peoples.

 Since gaining independence from the Netherlands in 1830, Belgium has seen its share of violence and was occupied by Germany during both world wars.
-Internally, the disunity between the north and south resulted in a 1980 Constitutional amendment allowing for autonomy amongst the people groups in order to avoid civil unrest, an attempt at peace that has yet be realized.
-Belgium's economy, like those of many other EU nations, has suffered greatly from the 2008 financial crisis.
-In addition, public finance is continuously in jeopardy due to the aging population and rising social expenditures; these current problems will result in both mid-term and long-term financial challenges.
+Internally, the disunity between the north and south resulted in a 1980 Constitutional amendment for autonomy to avoid civil unrest.
+Belgium's economy has suffered greatly from both the 2008 financial crisis and the 2020 COVID-19 pandemic.
+Public finance is continuously in jeopardy due to the aging population and rising social expenditures.
+Additionally, growing waves of refugees and immigrants have flooded Belgium over the last three decades.
+In 2016, the Islamic State coordinated bombings at a Brussels airport and a metro station, aggravating the already poor perceptions of immigrants in the country.

-Belgium has full freedom of religion, though a media bias against Protestants distorts public perception.
-Roughly half of the nation claims to be Catholic despite the rising numbers of people disinterested in any formalized religion.
-Like much of Western Europe, this has led to a cultural Christianity and nominalism within the local church that is mixed with rapid secularization.
+Belgium has freedom of religion, though a media bias against Protestants distorts public perception.
+Roughly half the people are Catholic, but only a very small percentage attend Mass.
+Overall, the majority of Belgians’ lives are unaffected by religion leading to a cultural Christianity and nominalism mixed with rapid secularization.
 Thankfully, international churches are growing in their appeal to both nationals and immigrants, and evangelical faith has never been stronger.
-These churches are attempting daily to become a symbol of unity for a nation torn apart by hate.
+Much of the Spirit-filled faith movement in the country comes from immigrants and foreigners.
+These churches are a symbol of unity for a nation torn apart by hate.
+If God stirs spiritual revival in the hearts of Belgians, imagine how a strategic city like Brussels — and the rest of the world — would be impacted by their example of Jesus Christ’s love and grace!

 Capital City: Brussels